What is our goal in the long run?

 PROJECT-E has successfully founded the AOSTD College for secretaries in 2009 and the Hospitality Institute in 2015.
 Despite the immense unemployment rate in Ethiopia, all graduates have been able to find a job.

 PROJECT-E is as cost-effective as possible: There are neither overhead costs nor expenditures for infrastructure like office rental in Europe, because we all work voluntarily and from our respective places of residence.
-So we have minimal administrative costs in Europe that are spend on marketing collateral.
+So, we have minimal administrative costs in Europe that are spend on marketing collateral.
 All donations are transferred directly to the project and benefit the students as well as the local staff in Ethiopia.

 PROJECT-E promotes life skills and self-confidence.
-The education program goes beyond the required curriculum: The two-year vocational training focuses on practical experiences, communications and language skills to prepare the students at their best for the contact with international guests.
+The education program goes beyond the required curriculum: The one-and-a-half-year vocational training focuses on practical experiences, communications and language skills to prepare the students at their best for the contact with international guests.
 PROJECT-E brings extra-curricular activities to the students’ daily life and strengthens their personal development.